In this tutorial, we will introduce SQL* Plus and learn how to connect it to the database.

 - The below screenshot explains how to enter the code in SQL* Plus.

-Note: A block should be always followed by '/' which sends the information to the compiler about the end of block.
-Till the compiler encounters '/', it will not consider the block is completed and it will not execute it.
+Note: A block should be always followed by '/' which sends the information to the compiler about the end of the block.
+Till the compiler encounters '/', it will not consider the block is completed, and it will not execute it.

 Here we are going to print the "Hello World" using the variables.

-- Code line 2: Declaring a variable "text" of VARCHAR2 type with size 25
+- Code line 2: Declaring a variable "text" of a VARCHAR2 type with size 25